aws/amazon-chime-sdk-js/guides/09_Amazon_Voice_Focus.md

 ## What is Echo Reduction?

-Echo reduction helps keep echoes—sounds from a user’s loudspeaker that get picked up by their microphone—from circulating back into meeting audio and bringing discussions to a standstill.
+Echo reduction helps keep echoes and sounds from a user’s loudspeaker that get picked up by their microphone—from circulating back into meeting audio and bringing discussions to a standstill.
 The echo reduction feature is available in conjunction with the noise reduction provided by Amazon Voice Focus.

 Echo reduction is enabled at the meeting level when you call the CreateMeeting or CreateMeetingWithAttendees APIs.
 Enabling the feature this way allows others who join the meeting to enable echo reduction as desired.